How we do business

 4.3 Children’s commissions

-Pact and the BBC acknowledge that in relation to the commissioning of programmes for the BBC’s children’s channels, (a) the standard provisions set out in this framework shall apply and (b) that the BBC has included some updates to the release policy referred to in paragraph 3.2a) above specifically in respect of Children’s commissions.
+Pact and the BBC acknowledge that in relation to the commissioning of programmes for the BBC’s children’s channels, the provisions of this framework shall be agreed and incorporated as soon reasonably practicable.

 The agreed licence fee will be the fixed price the BBC will pay for the programme after good faith negotiations between the parties.
 The BBC will agree either to cash-flow the agreed licence fee according to agreed stage payments, or it will pay the agreed licence fee upon delivery.
 Pre-agreed stage payments are intended to remove the need in the majority of cases for detailed negotiation between the parties, whilst ensuring that they reflect the particular production schedule.
 Where staged payments are agreed, the stages will typically be as set out below.
 However, where the nature of the programme or the production schedule mean that these stages are inappropriate, the BBC and the independent will consider in good faith stages for cashflow that reflect the particular nature of the production whilst still retaining the two final 5% payments in respect of paper and tape delivery.